© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval wayside cross in St Ivo's churchyard, 0.3m south of the church is a scheduled monument protected by Historic England under reference 1014014.
 View the official record →

-Medieval wayside cross in St Ivo's churchyard is a stone cross located 0.3 metres south of the church in Cornwall.
+A Medieval wayside cross is a stone monument located in the churchyard of St Ivo's Church in Cornwall, positioned approximately 0.3 metres south of the church building.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014014.

 Medieval wayside cross in St Ivo's churchyard, 0.3m south of the church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014014.